uhmarlon/guess-the-thing/README.md

 - **client**: This folder contains the Next.js application that serves as the game's frontend.
 - **server**: This folder contains the Socket.IO server that handles game logic and real-time communication between players.

+## Games
+The website currently has two games:

+- **Guess The Flag**: Guess the flag of a country.
+- **Guess The Cocktail**: Guess the name of a cocktail.

+More games are coming soon!

 ## Contributing